seanshoffman/python-build-cli-planner-app/tasks.md

 If you have implemented this correctly, you will see that when you run your app now the reminders that you add will have a third column indicating their time, and this should be `8pm`.
 The AbstractBaseClass is now recognizing `EveningReminder` as a subclass of its own because it implements the required methods.

-## Task five - Alternatively checking for instances of reminders
+## Task eleven - Alternatively checking for instances of reminders

 Alternatively, instead of using `issubclass` to check the class, we can check instances of the class using `isinstance`.

 In `src/database.py` move the creation of the `reminder` object above the class check.
 Then, since you have already instantiated the object, replace the call to `issubclass()` with `isinstance(reminder, DeadlinedReminder)`, still raising the `TypeError` when this fails.
+Note that now you are checking `reminder` rather than `ReminderClass`.

-Now we are checking whether an instance of a reminder class is valid, as opposed to the class itself.
+Now we are checking whether an *instance* of a `ReminderClass` class is valid, as opposed to the class itself.
 What could be the advantages of this ?
-Think back to task 4.1 (TODO: Adapt number), where we had to make an assumption about the parameters taken by the  constructor `ReminderClass()`.
+Think back to task nine, where we had to [make an assumption](#constructor-assumptions) about the parameters taken by the constructor `ReminderClass()`.
 Using `isinstance()` would allow our `add_reminder()` function to receive the instance directly, thus delegating its construction to a code that knows how to do it better.

 ## Task six - One-time registration of a virtual subclass